The endocrine system is probably one of the most important systems in your entire body.

 Many physicians are willing to prescribe high doses of synthetic birth control pills to “shut down” the normal hormone system, but balk at the use of bio-identical hormones that your body is used to making on its own.

-This logic from conventional physicians has lead to widespread use of birth control pills for treatments such as endometriosis, PCOS and PMS when lifestyle changes such as diet, exercise and some supplements may potentially help.
+This logic from conventional physicians has led to the widespread use of birth control pills for treatments such as endometriosis, PCOS, and PMS when lifestyle changes such as diet, exercise (14), and some supplements may potentially help.